deerszn/deerszn/README.md

 name's **snake** (he/him) 🐍
-- ⚙️ endeavour OS + vscodium + firefox
+- ⚙️ endeavour OS + vscodium
 - 🖥️ IT generalist + webdev + learning python (and C?)
 - 🌱 tech guy turned ecologist (only doing tech as a hobby now)